1-Year Online Doctoral Programs

 Less time to publish research and network.
 Professionals who want to work at universities and research institutions want to publish work that’s related to their dissertation or final project before they enter the job market.
 Spending less time in school shortens this window and means that you’ll have fewer opportunities to network with other students, make professionals contacts, and attend conferences.
 All of this is manageable if you’re proactive and organized student.
 By pooling your resources and making good contacts while you’re in school, you can still get a strong foothold in the job market upon graduation.

-To complete a doctorate in one or two years, you’ll need to follow the school’s curriculum and schedule exactly as it’s planned out.
-If you plan to finish on that timeline, there is no room to fail or retake classes, as most doctoral-level classes aren’t offered every semester.
+If you aim to complete a doctorate in one or two years, it’s crucial to adhere strictly to the school’s curriculum and schedule.
+There is no margin for failure or having to retake classes, as most doctoral-level classes are not available every semester.
 Here’s an example of what your one- or two-year program might look like.

 Nebraska Methodist College offers a doctor of education and leadership in healthcare program for distance learners.
 Full-time students can finish the program in two years or less, while part-time learners can expect to earn their degree in about three years.
 Instead of a traditional doctoral thesis or dissertation, NMC requires students to complete a capstone project.
 This opportunity gives you the chance to demonstrate your expertise in the subject matter without having to spend the extra one or two years after coursework that students typically need to write a dissertation.
 This program also features an asynchronous course delivery format, allowing you to complete your coursework on your own timeline, provided you keep up with the department’s schedule.